riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 ### evaluate_posterior()

 The evaluate_posterior() is a function that is aimed to compute the posterior probability ranges as described by Neun.
 It takes in input a vector of posterior distributions and gives in output the probability that maximizes the targeted toxicity range while controlling for the EWOC for the excessive or unacceptable toxicity ranges.
 The function loops over all the computed a posteriori intervals and returns the probability index that maximizes it.
-It also checks if the potential probability is contolled for the EWOC (P(x >=0.35) > y, y = 0.75 currently): if the selected one is not okay with the toxicity check then the loop is entered again to find the second to maximum targeted interval.
+It also checks if the potential probability is contolled for the EWOC (P(x >=0.35) > y, y = 0.25): if the selected one is not okay with the toxicity check then the loop is entered again to find the second to maximum targeted interval.
 The loop ends either with a valid dose or with a NaN.
 The function takes in input a limit dose that can resize the vector of possible doses to be evaluated (applied with the backfilling).

 NOTE: the EWOC is defined to control the p(overtoxicity) to be less and equal to 25%.